 - Restoration and preservation of tangible and intangible cultural heritage

-- Acceleration and facilitation of the sharing and exchange of research data
+- Acceleration and facilitation of sharing and exchange of research data

-- Issues of the protection of intellectual property: determination, accreditation and management of rights to digital content
+- Issues of protection of intellectual property: determination, accreditation and management of rights to digital content

 - Documentation, visualisation and interaction in museums and archives

 - e-Infrastructures for digitised scientific heritage.
 Open access to digitised cultural and scientific heritage

 - Digital libraries and aggregators for transfer of digitised wealth within the European and global digital environment (incl.
 European digital library: Europeana, EuDML, etc.)

 - Semantic processing of cultural heritage knowledge.
 Techniques for extracting digital data and knowledge